Wednesday, December 31, 2008

 Though I've lost 200 pounds following surgery, I'm still struggling with health issues and disordered eating along with the added excitement of crippling debt from medical bills; chronic pain; and clinical life-long depression and anxiety.

-In a span of eight months (during 2009-2010) I found a job and was laid off.
+In a span of eight months (during 2009-2010) I found a dream job and was laid off.
 I fell in love and was dumped three times by the same person.
-I was diagnosed with fibromyalgia, bone spurs, spinal damage, and celiac.
+I was diagnosed with rheumatoid arthritis, fibromyalgia, bone spurs, and spinal damage.
 My father committed suicide while I was in the next room.
 My mother lost use of her legs, was diagnosed with three kinds of cancer, became terminal, and had to enter a nursing home.
 My finances imploded.
+I fell in love with someone amazing and he, also, committed suicide.
 My psychiatrist put me on disability for my mental health issues.
 I was on the verge of homelessness.

 Then a friend - whom I'd known online for eight years via my blog - offered to let me move in.
 I laughed for awhile because, seriously, move to Alabama?
 You must be kidding.
 But everything was in such disarray that I decided to go for it.